 The second is my updated 30 page autobiography, From the Poorhouse to the Penthouse, originally published in 2008.
 One woman says it's the funniest book she's ever read.
 And though I’ve missed a lot of sleep waiting for a call from the Pulitzer committee on this one, it too is on the house.

 The third, From the Big Bang to Obama and other Things I Don’t Believe In (2011), is equally succinct.
 It’s the same price as the first two, and be you American, Canadian or Nepalese, you don’t want to miss this.

 People have read earlier editions five, six, seven times.
-One reader claims to have read the 16th edition between ten and fifteen times.
-Another described the 17th edition as the best twenty bucks he’d ever spent; the 18th was “better than watching a movie” according to a third; and the well-timed COVID-19th edition was the atomic bomb compared to the series of conventional weapons that preceded it.
-The latest, the 20th edition, is Fat Man and Little Boy (the bombs that fell on Hiroshima and Nagasaki in '45) rolled into one.
+My record holder claims to have read the 16th edition between ten and fifteen times.
+Another reader described the 17th edition as the best twenty bucks he’d ever spent; the 18th was “better than watching a movie,” and the well-timed COVID-19th edition was the atomic bomb compared to the series of conventional weapons that preceded it.
+The latest, the 20th edition, is Fat Man and Little Boy (the bombs that fell on Hiroshima and Nagasaki) rolled into one.

 So I encourage you to click on the fourth book above and read the excerpt.
-If you like it, the book can be yours for $24.95 (includes shipping and handling and all taxes).
+If you like the excerpt, the book can be yours for $24.95 (includes shipping and handling and all taxes).
 Please have your Visa or Mastercard handy when you call the number below.
 And while awaiting delivery, feel free to read the first three books above.
 As I said before they’re on the house, and you’ll enjoy them too.
 Bon appetite!